Trial Lecture

 exclusion of refugees and asylum seekers in civil society?

 MSSc research focused on linguistic capital and forced migration in the context of civil society in Northern Ireland and England.
 Research Purpose to support future strategic opportunities for the Horn of Africa People’s Aid Northern Ireland’s projects in addition to MSSc dissertation aims.
+Conducted a strategic review for the organisation and was able to do a working with trauma training with the organisation.
 Utilised a qualitative participatory approach using community consultations, elements of co-research and semi-structured interviews.
-I used a snowballing sampling technique took advantage of social media to discover new participants and the utilisation of online software for data analysis.
+I used a snowballing sampling technique and took advantage of social media to discover new participants and the utilisation of online software for data analysis.
 Awarded Distinction (80%).

 May to September 2014